(1) These requirements are in addition to the rule provisions generally applicable to Medicaid providers.

 (3) Ophthalmologists, optometrists, opticians, or their employees dispensing eyeglasses and ophthalmologists or optometrists, or their employees dispensing contact lenses must bill for services using the procedure codes and modifiers set forth, and according to the definitions contained, in the Health Care Financing Administration's Common Procedure Coding System (HCPCS).
 Information regarding billing codes, modifiers and HCPCS is available upon request from the Department of Public Health and Human Services, Health Services Division, 1400 Broadway, P.O.
 Box 202951, Helena, MT 59620-2951.

-(4) A member is limited to one pair of eyeglasses per 365-day period unless additional pairs are necessary due to any of the following circumstances:
+(4) A recipient under 21 years of age is limited to one pair of eyeglasses per 365 day period and each recipient 21 years of age or older is limited to one pair of eyeglasses every 730 day period unless additional pairs are necessary due to any of the following circumstances:

 (a) cataract surgery;